Last Modified December 23, 2013

 We have standards for all HMOs that are enforced by the Housing Act 2004.
 The standards relate to fire safety, the provision of adequate amenities for a large group of people and the management of the property.

-Some HMOs need to be licenced under the provisions of The Housing Act 2004.
+Some HMOs need to be licensed under the provisions of The Housing Act 2004.

 Which properties need licensing?

 Houses, flats or parts of buildings of three or more storeys (including any habitable basements and attics and commercial premises, for example a maisonette over a shop) and where they are:

 occupied by five or more people in two or more households.

 A household can be a family or related people, a co-habiting couple (whether or not of the opposite sex) or a single person.
 So a three- story town house let to five students would need a licence.

 What conditions have to be met for a licence?

 the proposed licence holder is a 'fit and proper' person;